Albert Pieczonka

-Albert Emil Theodor Pieczonka (February 10, 1828 - April 12, 1912) was a composer, pianist and music instructor who resided in Germany, England, and the United States.
+Albert Emil Theodor Pieczonka (February 10, 1828 – April 12, 1912) was a composer, pianist and music instructor who resided in Germany, England, and the United States.
 His most famous work, the "Tarantella in A Minor", remains a popular piano standard more than 100 years after his death.

 Early life and education

 Albert Pieczonka was born in Königsberg on the Baltic coast of East Prussia.
-Today, this city, which was heavily damaged during the Second World War, is named Kaliningrad.
-It lies within the Kaliningrad Oblast, the westernmost exclave of Russia.

-Pieczonka was the youngest of three children born to Gotthilf Immanuel (1801-1872) and Friederike Caroline Dorothea (Rehlander) Pieczonka (1803-1853).
+Pieczonka was the youngest of three children born to Gotthilf Immanuel (1801–1872) and Friederike Caroline Dorothea (Rehlander) Pieczonka (1803-1853).
 He briefly attended the University of Königsberg before enrolling in the Leipzig Conservatory in 1847.
 This institution, the oldest music university in Germany, was founded by composer Felix Mendelssohn in 1843.
-While at the conservatory, Pieczonka studied under famed pianist Ignaz Moscheles (1794-1870).
+While at the conservatory, Pieczonka studied under famed pianist Ignaz Moscheles (1794–1870).
 He may have also studied under Franz Liszt before undertaking a solo career.

 Career

 In 1858, or thereabout, the Pieczonka family emigrated from continental Europe to London, England.
 In England, Pieczonka performed concerts and gave music lessons to children of the wealthy.
 It was in England that he composed several of his most recognized pieces including Dancing Waves, Polish Chivalry, and the Tarantella in A Minor.

 In September 1880, Pieczonka emigrated to the United States.
 He arrived in New York on The Queen, a three masted steamer of the British National Line.
 The family eventually settled on the upper east side of Manhattan at 169 East 95th Street.
 During the 1880s, Pieczonka, his wife, and his daughters performed together throughout the United States as the Kempa Ladies’ Orchestra.
 Pieczonka also gave solo concerts at venues such as Carnegie Hall in New York and the Great Auditorium at Ocean Grove, New Jersey.
 His performances consistently garnered favorable reviews from the press.
 He continued to write music and to give music lessons until shortly before his death.